Perrie Edwards Gets Candid About Bullying And Missing Her Loved Ones

 Perrie’s statement has since received high praise from her fans.
 Some even shared their experience with bullying or with watching the show.
 Others thanked Perrie for speaking out on this topic.

 The “Shout Out To My Ex” singer has been missing her mom while on tour.
 She’s been touring America with the rest of her girl group.
-Edwards shared a throwback photo on Instagram to wish her mom a happy Mother’s Day, reports The Sun.
+Edwards shared a throwback photo on Instagram to wish her mom a happy Mother’s Day, according to The Sun.
 She wrote a long message about how inspirational she was and that she would be “lost” without her.

 “Can’t even put into words how lucky I am to have this crazy ambitious, strong woman in my life!
 I’d be lost with you mam.
 Even at 23 years of age I still call you for silly things like how to work a kettle or washing machine, or is this food still in date?”